 “The players are working exceptionally hard — they are hanging in there as it has been a brutal first three weeks.
 The strength and conditioning team have pushed them to the edge, but not over it.

-“The players are hurting but there is still humour in the squad and that is always a good sign that they are not only benefiting from this period but also enjoying being at Warriors and where we are going.
+“The players are hurting but there is still humour in the squad and that is always a good sign that they are not only benefiting from this period but also enjoying being at Warriors and where we

 “They have been given a longer break this weekend and then they will be back in for phase two when the rugby starts to be introduced.